Securing bands for The Best Party Anywhere® is no easy feat.

 Three Days Grace

 Canadian hard rockers Three Days Grace are one of most successful hard rock bands of the new millennium.
-The band has landed a record 14 number 1 songs on the Billboard Hot Mainstream Rock Tracks chart, a record previously held by Van Halen for two decades.
-They released their sixth album in March 2018 and are currently touring Europe and then Canada through mid-December.
-After that, their schedule looks like there is plenty of room for them to start a Riot at the Chip in 2019.
+The band has landed a record 15 number 1 songs on the Billboard Hot Mainstream Rock Tracks chart, a record previously held by Van Halen for two decades.
+They released their sixth album in March 2018 and are currently touring.
+Their schedule looks like there is plenty of room for them to start a Riot at the Chip in 2020.

 Dying to know more about how the Buffalo Chip books its acts?
 You can find out what goes into the process under the "How do you choose bands?" section of the Chip’s FAQs.